teddgarry2/mcserverstarter/README.md

 2. check if u have enabled workflows in Action tab

 3. try **renaming selenium_new.txt to selenium.yml** after renaming current selenium.yml to selenium.txt or something

+4. If you have created seedloaf acc though discord, even if u added password after that it wont work.
+Do the following:
+    i) add an email
+    ii) unlink discord
+    iii) change password in security tab in seedloaf profile iv) u can add discord accs now